MArhamAA1422/b6-learning/node/basics.md

 Server sends only XML/JSON and client renders them.

-## Restfull API
+## REST API vs RESTful API

-- API that follows REST architecture
+A REST API is an API that follows some principles of REST, whereas a RESTful API must follow all REST rules, **including statelessness**, the proper use of HTTP methods and resource-based URLs.
+In short, every RESTful API is a REST API, but not every REST API is RESTful

+#### REST API

 - server client architecture
 - always respect all http methods